Intelligent-Instruments-Lab/notochord/README.md

 ## Getting Started

-Using your python environment manager of choice (i.e. virtualenv, [conda](https://github.com/conda-forge/miniforge)), make a new environment with a Python version between 3.10-3.12.
-Then `pip install git+ssh://git@github.com/Intelligent-Instruments-Lab/notochord.git#egg=notochord`
+Using your python environment manager of choice (i.e. virtualenv, [conda](https://github.com/conda-forge/miniforge)), make a new environment with a Python version at least 3.10.
+Then `pip install notochord`.

+For developing `notochord`, see our [dev repo](https://github.com/Intelligent-Instruments-Lab/iil-dev.git)

 <!-- Follow the instructions in the root repo to set up an `iil-python-tools` environment.
 Then download a model checkpoint (e.g. `notochord_lakh_50G_deep.pt`) from the releases page: https://github.com/Intelligent-Instruments-Lab/iil-python-tools/releases .
 From here, I'll assume the model file is saved at `~/Downloads/notochord_lakh_50G_deep.pt`. -->